 No Thanks: Why Denver Turned Down the 1976 Olympics

 Successfully snagging hosting duties for the Olympic Games is one of the toughest things a city can do.
-Here in Chicago, we just spent nearly $50 million on our bid for the 2016 Summer Games, and even that eight-figure budget couldn't grab the rings.
+Chicago spent nearly $50 million on a bid for the 2016 Summer Games, and even that eight-figure budget couldn't grab the rings.
 Of course, that $50 million pales in comparison to the cost of actually hosting the Games, which run into the billions for construction and operating expenses.

-Still, even though the Olympics are expensive and have a debatable long-term effect on a city's economy, most places are dying to get them.
+Still, even though the Olympics are expensive and have a debatable long-term effect on a city's economy, many places are dying to get them.
 After all, what could be cooler than spending two weeks as the center of the world's attention?
-If you lived in Denver in the 1970s, your answer would have been "all kinds of things."
+But if you lived in Denver in the 1970s, your answer would have been "all kinds of things."

 In May 1970 the International Olympic Committee awarded the 1976 Winter Olympics to Denver, which edged out Sion, Switzerland, Tampere, Finland, and Vancouver.
 Denver's politicians and media rejoiced; getting the Games was a major coup for them.
 Colorado had been trying to nab the Winter Olympics for nearly 20 years.